mariolopezm/bootcamp-project/README.md

 - The candidate should have experience in building web applications with HTML5 and JavaScript.
 - No previous experience with AngularJS is required.
-- The candidate should be proficient in English.
-- The candidate should have Back-end development experience higher than a year.

 ## Program Schedule

 December | Schedule | Duration
 ---------|----------|---------